-FUNDING AREAS: Music, media rights and access
+FUNDING AREAS: Internet freedom, music, media rights and access

 Toomey fronted the band Tsunami, one of several in which she has played over the past twenty years.
 Below is a video of her performing with them in DC in 1992.